16-19 Bursary Fund

 Learners in other vulnerable groups:

-- Young people with LDD but who are not in receipt of ESA of DLA or PIP
+- Young people with LDD but who are not in receipt of ESFA of DLA or PIP

 - Young Carers – Supporting letter from social worker, key worker, doctor etc